jcsilva/docker-kaldi-gstreamer-server/README.md

 Testing
 -------

-* First of all, you need to have a valid kaldi model.
+* First of all, you need to have a valid kaldi model (the system works with gmm and nnet2 models).
 You can download an english model from: https://phon.ioc.ee/~tanela/tedlium_nnet_ms_sp_online.tgz.

 * Then you will need to create a valid yaml file describing your model.
 Some examples of valid yaml files can be found at https://github.com/alumae/kaldi-gstreamer-server.